9 things to bring in your minimalist diaper bag

 You’ve got plenty to carry, so don’t stuff more into your minimalist diaper bag than you need.
 Here are the essentials.

 Once you’ve found the right diaper bag, it’s important to not overpack it.
-I have made a list with the most indispensable items, so that your baby can manage one day on the go.
+I have made a list of the most indispensable items so that your baby can manage one day on the go.

 These are the nine things I carry in our diaper bag.